PythonSI/PSI/.github/TECHNICAL_DETAILS.md

 ## Module structure

-There are 3 main components in the module structure: Pipeline, Data and Method

-- Pipeline is a graph with Datas and Methods as nodes and their relations as edges, which help managing the process of selective inference.
-The graph structure, or directed graph, reflects the sequential nature of the selective inference process: each step can only be executed once the preceding step has been completed → the graph is used to model this recursively.

-- Data is a node containing: Its observed data, a pointer to the parent Method node - indicating the node where the data in the current node is computed, and some parametrizing parameters (a, b) to help identify if a data is parametrized or not

-- Method is a node containing: Pointers to its parent Data nodes(Required data) and Pointers to its children nodes (Output) and some hyperparameter (example: lambda in Lasso, ...)
+The module is organized around three main components: **Pipeline**, **Data**, and **Method**.

+- **Pipeline**
+  The pipeline is represented as a directed graph, where **Data** and **Method** are the nodes and their relationships form the edges.
+  This graph structure captures the sequential nature of selective inference: each step depends on the successful completion of the previous step.
+The recursive design allows the process to be modeled and managed systematically.

+- **Data node**
+  - Stores the observed data.
+  - Contains a reference to its parent **Method node**, indicating the computation that produced it.
+  - May include parameters *(a, b)* to determine whether the data is parameterized.

+- **Method node**
+  - Represents a computation step.
+  - Holds references to its parent **Data nodes** (the required inputs).
+  - Holds references to its child nodes (the outputs it produces).
+  - Includes relevant hyperparameters (e.g., λ in Lasso).

 ## How the code work

-In this section, we will briefly explain how the structure and its components work together, also we will use SFS-DA as an example for better understanding
+In this section, we briefly describe how the structure and its components interact, using **SFS-DA** as an illustrative example for clarity.

 1. To start, we need to define a pipeline from the API: